PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 18:25:26
+Last updated: 2024-04-02 18:27:08
-Random Quote: Happiness is found in doing, not merely possessing. - Napoleon Hill
+Random Quote: In order to live free and happily you must sacrifice boredom.
+It is not always an easy sacrifice. - Richard Bach